-8.1.
-The English skills that are developed in English lessons are applied to and in every lesson that is conducted in accordance to the national curriculum.
+The English skills that are developed in English lessons are applied to and in every lesson that is conducted in accordance with the national curriculum.
 English skills make up the basis for all other future skills.

-Mathematics:
+Mathematics

-- In regards to mathematics, English skills contribute greatly.
-EYFS students encounter patterns, spaces and shapes in English lessons. - Further on in their development, pupils will learn a new and wider vocabulary which will include mathematic-specialist terms.
+In regards to mathematics, English skills contribute greatly.
+EYFS children encounter patterns, spaces and shapes in English lessons.

+Further on in their development, pupils will learn a new and wider vocabulary which will include mathematic-specialist terms.

-• Children in KS1 come across stories that involve rhymes that include counting and sequencing.
+Pupils in KS1 come across stories that involve rhymes that include counting and sequencing.

-Science:
+Science